k-duck/ninety-nine/README.md

 This is Ninety-nine.
 It will be awesome.
+Seriously awesome.